Christmas in Bali

 But their airport.
 Ugh the airport in Bali is the absolute WORST.

+With no cash to pay a driver, and zero desire to ask a driver to bring me to a dark ATM in the middle of the night, my ride options were limited to Grab, the Uber app of SE Asia.
 Twenty minutes and a few translated text messages from my Grab driver later, and I finally locate him on the 5th floor of the parking garage.
 With a sigh of relief, I put my increasingly heavy backpack down in an air conditioned Toyota, and we drove through the dark Balinese night to find my hostel.

 Solo Exploration